Thomas-Wilde/SE24/README.md

 ## Task01 - Indexed Image

-In the folder `Java` you can find files for a Java program.
+In the folder `java` you can find files for a Java program.
 There are no project files provided.
 You could either:

 1. Compile the program by hand using `javac Logger.java` followed by